Have you just heard the term diamond painting and it has already started to tempt you? Well, this happens to all the artists out there.

 - Square Diamonds

-The diamond painting kit that comes with the square diamonds s called “Square Drill” and the one that comes with round diamonds is referred to as “Round Drill”.
+The diamond art set that comes with the square diamonds s called “Square Drill” and the one that comes with round diamonds is referred to as “Round Drill”.
 Diamond Painting is a new craft hobby that's a mix between cross stitch and Paint By Numbers.

 Round Drill VS Square Drill – Which One Should You Choose?